conorr/jsonfmt/README.md

 }
 ```

 `jsonfmt` automatically detects and handles JSON data wrapped in a callback (JSONP).
+This is useful if you've saved off a large JSONP response from a server into a file:

 ```
 $ cat example.json